MrSnickers/Blog/blog.md

 </pre>

 This is why Arrays are great.
 But now lets say you just have to work with the attributes of an object.
 In Ruby, Hashes include the module Enumerable so you can call .each on them.
 This is not true of JavaScript objects.
 The methods provided by the Object class are sparser as the functional style of JavaScript suggests that instead of using prewritten and preapproved class methods on objects that custom functions are written and invoked with the object as the parameter.
 This is best achieved with a plain vanilla "for" loop.
 JavaScript has multiple flavors of "for" loops although most of them are not recommended.
-There is "for each..in" which I was originally excited about as it seemed like a possible .each replacement, but it has been deprecated right after being introduced, like Cristal Pepsi.
+There is "for each..in" which I was originally excited about as it seemed like a possible .each replacement, but it has been deprecated right after being introduced, like Crystal Pepsi.
-The similar sounding "for .. in" is

 Jan 20 2014